shubhamnegi-Tiger/test_public/stable_diffusion.md

 CFG Scale = 7
 seed : 3972808974

-<a name="_toc135249780"></a>**SDv2.1**: Stable Diffusion 2.1 is a state-of-the-art machine learning model introduced in 2022, primarily designed for High-Resolution Image Synthesis with Latent Diffusion.
+<a name="_toc135249780"></a>**SDv2.1**: Stable Diffusion 2.1 is a state-of-the-art machine learning model introduced in Dec 7, 2022, primarily designed for High-Resolution Image Synthesis with Latent Diffusion.
 The model excels in generating detailed and high-quality images conditioned on text descriptions.

 ![3](https://user-images.githubusercontent.com/110606035/260971806-ab2da5cd-222c-4966-a6c2-a3ceaa432880.png)